nikcy10/PORTFOLIO/README.md

 ## Demo

-You can view a live demo of this portfolio at [https://example.com](https://nikcy10.github.io/PORTFOLIO).
+You can view a live demo of this portfolio [here](https://nikcy10.github.io/PORTFOLIO).

 ## License